glassonion0323/CLEAResize/README.md

 ### "Darker" option
 As you can see in examples above, CLEAResize retains colors of original images better than usual bicubic resizing.
-This characteristic, however, can lead to a unexpectedly whiter result in some cases; For example, in halftone image data (before printing), which each dots are reduced in area considering the effect of ink spreading (dot gain).
+This characteristic, however, can lead to a unexpectedly whiter result in some cases; For example, when resizing halftone image data for printing, which each dots are reduced in area considering the effect of ink spreading (dot gain).
 By checking "Darker (simulate dot gain)" option, CLEAResize performs a simple simulation of dot gain to get the darker result that resembles to the printed one.
 <img alt="Darker option" src="https://raw.githubusercontent.com/wiki/glassonion0323/CLEAResize/images/dvorak_comparison.png" />